-Given the impact of the COVID-19 pandemic on the global economy, it is expected that inflation will also be affected in one way or another.
-Read this article to find out the best ways to cope with inflation in 2021.
+Given the impact of the COVID-19 pandemic on the global economy, it is expected that inflation will also be affected.
+Read this article to find out the best ways to get ready for inflation in 2021.

 Though 2021 may have started with a disastrous flood - affecting thousands of Malaysians and their families in several states across Malaysia - the country can expect to at least escape deflation in 2021 and see increased price pressures in the following months, according to experts from Kenanga Research.

 According to the research house's forecast, inflation is expected to turnaround but remain relatively benign at 1.7% this year, with the expectation of economic growth recovery.

 “The continued pandemic-related restrictions will likely sustain deflationary pressure in the coming months... the recovery in global crude oil prices is also expected to contribute to the uptrend.
 With the expectation of economic growth recovery, we forecast the rate of inflation to turnaround but remain relatively benign at 1.7% in 2021,” they said in a statement.
 In 2019, Malaysia’s headline inflation was registered at 0.7%.

 Additionally, with the onset of positive vaccine sentiment and improving economic conditions, Kenanga Research said, it sees a higher probability that the Bank Negara Malaysia (BNM) will keep the benchmark overnight policy rate (OPR) unchanged at 1.75% at the next Monetary Policy Committee meeting on January 20, 2021.
 “Nevertheless, risks remain tilted to the downside due to the continued surge in COVID-19 cases locally.”